MPAS-Dev/compass/docs/users_guide/ocean/test_groups/global_ocean.rst

 WC14 and WCwISC14
 ^^^^^^^^^^^^^^^^^

-The Water Cycle 14- to 60-km mesh (WC14) is intended to be the main regionally refined simulation mesh for the
+The Water Cycle 14- to 30-km mesh (WC14) is a regionally refined mesh for several
-`E3SM v2 Water Cycle Science Campaign <https://e3sm.org/research/water-cycle/v2-water-cycle-research//>`_.
+`E3SM v3 Science Campaigns <https://e3sm.org/research/science-campaigns/v3-v4-campaign-goals/>`_.
-The E3SM v3 Water Cycle Changes and Impacts Campaign is expected to use the same mesh but including ice-shelf cavities (WCwISC14).

-The mesh has 14 km resolution around the continental US, Arctic Ocean and parts of the North Atlantic, tapering to 60 km in mid latitudes, 30 km at the equator, and 35 km around Antarctica.
+The mesh has 14 km resolution around the continental US, Arctic Ocean and parts of the North Atlantic, with 30 km uniform resolution elsewhere around the globe.

 .. image:: images/wc14.png
    :width: 500 px